 - Canyon Lodge & Cabins offer lodge rooms and Western style cabins, located near the middle of the park, this accommodation offers unparalleled options for dining and sightseeing.

 - Old Faithful Lodge Cabins is a historic lodge featuring a gorgeous lobby with a great view of Old Faithful geyser.
 Some have private bathrooms, while some do not.
-Located on the western side of the park near the West Yellowstone entrance.
+Located on the western side of the park near the West Entrance of Yellowstone.

 - Old Faithful Inn is a national Historic Landmark hotel offering a variety of room types.
 In the middle of the most popular parts of Yellowstone National Park